tactcomplabs/sst-tools/test/dbgcli/README.md

 ## Demos

-  ***These demos requires SST v14.1.0 or newer***
+  ***These demos requires SST v14.1.0 or newer.***

   ***These demos specify specific ports for communication between the SST simulation and the client scripts.
-These port numbers may not be available and will need to be changed to avoid hanging the program.***
+If the port numbers are not be available they will need to be manually changed to avoid hanging the program.***

 ### Setup